 You don’t only wish to know how things generally work but also how customers modify their search process to gather more and more information on a particular subject while also comparing different alternative solutions until they reach the point of deciding what to buy and where to buy it from.

 Once you grouped the search terms and identified your customers' informational needs, you can start creating their journey along the following stages - Awareness, Education, Consideration, and Decision.

 The map works best when focused on each buyer persona because it will also allow you to clearly see which type of content your customers resonates and interacts with.

 Creating a plan means implementing a set of SMART lead acquisition tactics to acquire new customers and retain existing ones.
-It includes SEO, paid search, paid media, content marketing, social media, PR, and emailing.
+It includes SEO, paid search, paid media, content marketing, social media, PR, emailing, and mobile marketing .

 You might also need to include information on how things will be displayed and promoted.

 Remember that it might take a month or more to rank for new topics when you start planning your content creation.
-Therefore, your content ideas should be published ahead of the search trend in the form of blog posts and videos.
+Therefore, you should publish your content ideas ahead of the search trend.
 At least a complementary paid search campaign should accompany the SEO one with corresponding landing pages.

 You can also use Social Media to create Brand Awareness and invite more people to visit your site.

 After careful development of the content strategy, focus on coordinating the channels in the mix.
 The key is to see how each of them can contribute to the overall success of your project.
-Ideally, you should publish your content on your website or your blog.
-You can then create summary points to be posted afterward on social media as teasers for attracting people to visit your website.
+Ideally, you should place your content on your website or your blog.
+You can then create summary points for social media to be posted afterward as teasers for attracting people to visit your website.

 Articles can also be designed as lead captures mechanisms inviting people to come back for more in-depth information offered as whitepapers or detailed research reports.